LlamaEdge/LlamaEdge/api-server/README.md

 ### `/v1/embeddings` endpoint

 To compute embeddings for user query or file chunks, use the `/v1/embeddings` API.
+To use this endpoint, user `embedding` or `max` subcommands to start the API server.

 <details> <summary> Example </summary>